ioccc-src/winner/2001/rosten/README.md

-# Best abuse of the user:
+# Best abuse of the user

     Edward Rosten
     Oxford University